virtual-labs/exp-lost-foam-casting-dei/experiment/theory.md

 ### Advantages
 <b>Lost foam casting delivers many benefits, including:</b>

-•	Dimensionally accurate with typical linear tolerances of just ±0.005mm/mm
+•	Dimensionally accurate with typical linear tolerances of just ±0.005 mm/mm

-•	Maintains an excellent surface finish, typically between 2.5 and 25µm
+•	Maintains an excellent surface finish, typically between 2.5 and 25 µm

 •	Requires no draft to aid removal from the mould